zealvurte/SimSimMissionWin/README.md

 **Please note:** No code for Sim Sim Mission Win itself will appear in this repository until the first version of the addon is ready to be tested, so until then, only [documentation](https://github.com/zealvurte/SimSimMissionWin/issues?q=label:documentation) will exist.
 Additionally, **no code from Venture Plan will appear in this repository**, except for necessary reference point snippets in issues during development, so **don't expect this work to help you get a version of Venture Plan that simulates correctly** without a lot of discovery and editing yourself.

 ## Simulation data
-The data initially exists in the Google Sheet [SimData: Spells](https://docs.google.com/spreadsheets/d/1sDbpMaQUaHaJ-daScq4Qi1AQDoFnnYw_pU5G6qrkBKU), which also serves as the primary location for marking verification status and comments for each effect.
+The data initially exists in the Google Sheet [SimData: Spells (PTR)](https://docs.google.com/spreadsheets/d/179dnOgIB-Qbwlmy0Sv2OWHZmkoSq3iGngGxVStGLjU4), which also serves as the primary location for marking verification status and comments for each effect.
 From here, it is processed through [SimData-Spells_tsv-to-lua.lua](SimData-Spells_tsv-to-lua.lua), with each output handled as follows:
 - First table: Saved to [SimSimMissionWin/SimData.lua](SimData.lua) (for future addon use)
 - Second table: Saved to VenturePlan/vs-spells.lua (for verification), and as `vpData` in [SimData-Spells_tsv-to-lua.lua](SimData-Spells_tsv-to-lua.lua) (for future comparison)
 - Comparison lines: Checked for unexpected results when compared with previous versions